 Midlife crisis light bulb moments don’t have to happen once in a lifetime.
-In fact, I’m pretty sure I’ve already faced several mid life crisis and I’m not even a quarter of a century old yet. 😉
+In fact, these enlightening moments usually happen once a week.

 One of my light bulb moment’s revolved around my belongings.

-I was tired of organizing, cleaning, picking up, organizing STUFF over and over again!
+I was tired of organizing, cleaning, picking up, and (did I say organizing?)
+STUFF over and over again!
 To put it mildly, I was getting MAD.
 I’m one of those people who likes to do something and then be done with it.
 Like, I want to organize that crap and then be done with it and never have to organize it again.

 Let me give a little glimpse into what I’m talking about.
 We had an entire room devoted to stuff.
 I’m talking boxes filled with things from high school and college.
 Random books and textbooks, unopened gifts, and ugly decor were organized into neat little sections.